hmwang2002/hmwang2002.github.io/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Hi!
+My name is Haomin Wang（王昊旻）.
+Currently I'm a Ph.D. student at Shanghai Jiao Tong University, focusing on Multimodal Large Language Models and Computer Vision.
+Meanwhile, I'm a research intern at Shanghai AI Laborotary.
+My current research interests include applying MLLMs to vector-graphic generation and enhancing the reasoning capabilities of large multimodal models.